Avoidant/Restrictive Food Intake Disorder (ARFID)

 Our Parent Training Weekend Workshop for Selective Eating is designed to be an educational program to provide parents with the knowledge and tools they need to get a jump start on treatment.
-The next workshop will be held on March 24-25, 2017.
+The next workshop scheduled for the end of 2017/beginning of 2018.
+Please check back for future dates.
 Consider this a 'crash course' where we teach parents skills that allow you to support, encourage and reinforce your children as they practice changing their relationship with food.

 The weekend is structured as a series of educational lectures with each lecture followed by a Q&A session with a team member from the Duke Center for Eating Disorders.

 In these sessions, we practice what was just discussed in the prior lecture and develop a series of “action items” to implement this new strategy at home.
 Here is an example of the two-day workshop schedule and topics.

 Our immersive family program is a comprehensive outpatient treatment program consisting of one, 5-day primary treatment week and post-treatment follow-up offered for Avoidant Restrictive Food Intake Disorder (ARFID).
 The program focuses on helping individuals who are extremely sensitive to their internal and external experience.
 The goal is to help these individuals manage the intensity of that experience without compromising the vividness and richness of what they feel or limiting the breadth of their options.
 Here is a sample schedule of our immersive program for the patient and parents.
 The schedule for adults has slight differences.